Who Is Tucker Charles Roe?

 Murder Prosecution

 The law also allows for murder prosecution for fentanyl distribution that results in death.
-Texas Governor Greg Abbott stated, “This law makes clear that any person who causes a death by unlawfully manufacturing or delivering fentanyl can be prosecuted for murder in the state of Texas.”
+Texas Governor Greg Abbott stated, “This law makes it clear that anyone who causes a death by unlawfully manufacturing or delivering fentanyl can face murder charges in the state of Texas.

 Apart from these penalties, Texas has also taken steps to raise awareness about the fentanyl epidemic.
 For instance, House Bill 3908, known as “Tucker’s Law,” requires schools to provide research-based instruction on fentanyl abuse prevention for students in grades 6-12.

-The legislation aims to send a strong message to those who distribute and sell fentanyl in Texas.
-As stated by HB 6 author Rep. Craig Goldman, “Texas now has sent a strong message to those who distribute and sell fentanyl in this state that if you are caught and convicted you will be going away for a very long time.”
+The legislation aims to deliver a strong message to those who distribute and sell fentanyl in Texas.
+Rep. Craig Goldman, the author of HB 6, emphasized, “Texas has now sent a clear message to those who distribute and sell fentanyl in this state: if you get caught and convicted, you will face a lengthy prison sentence.”

 Need Help?
 Call Us Now!